joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 ### Add needed base files for LWIP to operate

-If all steps were followed correctly, we should be able to add the needed ethernet interface files in our project and already create some basic application that uses the LWIP stack.
-To do so, we gonna need to add the following project structure:
+If all the previous steps have been followed correctly, you should now be able to add the necessary Ethernet interface files to the project and begin developing a basic application that utilizes the LWIP stack.
+To proceed, the following project structure must be added:

 ```
 firmware